Generation Z: What can I tell you, as a Gen Z-er?

 I would say it is split fairly evenly, flicking backwards and forwards between my three favourite platforms: Snapchat, Instagram and Twitter.

-Although I do use Facebook and YouTube, it’s much less frequently.
+Although I do use Facebook and Youtube, it’s less frequently.
 Marketers should be aware that everyone has their platform preferences.
-It’s important to ensure that content is spread across each one and updated frequently.
+They need to ensure that content is spread across each one and updated often.
 This will give them a better chance of engaging Gen Z-ers.

-But remember: Once Gen Z is impressed and invested in a brand, we remain loyal.
+But, remember: once Gen Z’ers are impressed and invested in a brand, we remain loyal.